Codeconut-Ltd/Spellcheck-Website-Tampermonkey-Script/README.md

 ## Warnings

 When and Where to use
 - Only temporary, for text QA purposes.
-I highly suggest to disable the script in your browser plugin, whenever you don't need it.
+I highly suggest disabling the script in your browser plugin, whenever you don't need it.

 Where **not** to use
 - This script will break the page and things might not work and behave as they should.